kravich/ddb_customizabletb/README.md

 Customizable toolbar plugin for DeaDBeeF music player
 =====================================================
 This plugin provides toolbar widget which intended to be used instead of default static DeadBeef's toolbar.
-It allows to add any action on toolbar as a button, put it in required position and assign custom icon to it Or it could be used to simply rearrange default stop/play/pause/prev/next actions in a preferrable order.
+It allows to add any action on toolbar as a button, put it in required position and assign custom icon to it.
+Or it could be used to simply rearrange default stop/play/pause/prev/next actions in a preferrable order.

 Installation using precompiled binaries